Go to Homepage

 Buy a muffler and defogging glasses to guard against sun glare and the snow's reflection.
 Carry dry fruits and lots of chocolates.
 Cameras and torches need back-up batteries as they drain faster in sub-zero temperatures.
 Like newborn babies, keep batteries close to your chest and warm at night.
 Carry medicine for every common illness you can think of.
 And consult a doctor before you venture up.

-Getting there is in itself an adventure.
+Getting there — we got in a few years before the road arrived — was in itself an adventure.
 We arrived in Leh, and its breathtaking views mid January.
 Built by the army, Leh airport is small and heavily guarded.
 On your journey back you must check in even small backpacks, and batteries must be separated from cameras – the latter carried by hand.
 The only cabin concessions are a backpack full of camera equipment, or a lady's purse.
 For many, this may be the hardest part of the expedition.

-There is also a highway from Manali (in Himachal State) that ends in Leh, but people rarely drive up during the winter.
+There is also an older highway from Manali (in Himachal State) that ends in Leh, but people rarely drive up during the winter.
 Heavy snowfall blocks roads for weeks.
 Some have had to sell their cars in Leh as a result.

 It is necessary to stay in and rest on day one of your trip, so as to acclimatise to Leh’s altitude of an average 9,000ft.
 Without rest, altitude sickness will ruin every day and night that follows.
 It is an unhappy cocktail of dizzy fatigue, headaches and tummy wobbles.
 Electricity supply in Leh is erratic at best so charge your batteries constantly.
 And expect wet wipes and sunscreen lotions – any concoction with liquid in it – to turn to ice.